 Sante Fe Apartments at 2975 Oak Street‹ Back

-The 2975 Oak Street project is a revitalization and addition to an existing heritage structure in the Fairview neighbourhood of Vancouver.
+The Oak Street Tower project is a revitalization and addition to an existing heritage structure in the Fairview neighbourhood of Vancouver.

 The original building, recently known as the Sante Fe and first called The Van Arsdel, was a three-storey apartment complex with 14 units, built over 85 years ago.
 The building was designed by Townley & Matheson, who also designed Vancouver City Hall.